f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Task 3: Configure WAF Policy
 ----------------------------
 Now that we have our load balancer and orign server configured we want to make sure we are protecting the origin server.
-Here we
-are easily applying a pre-existing shared WAF policy to our loadbalancer.
+Here you can easily applying a pre-existing shared WAF policy to our load balancer.
 The shared WAF policy is available for all namespaces under this tenant.

 +-----------------------------------------------------------------------------------------------------------------------------------+